 - Our values of collaboration, results, efficiency, diversity, iteration, and transparency resonate with you.

 What it’s like to work here at GitLab:

 The culture here at GitLab is something we’re incredibly proud of.
 Because GitLabbers are currently located in 51 different countries, you’ll spend your time collaborating with kind, talented, and motivated colleagues from across the globe.

 Some of the benefits you’ll be entitled to vary by the region or country you’re in.
 However, all GitLabbers are fully remote and receive a "no ask, must tell" paid-time-off policy, where we don’t count the number of days you take off annually.
 You can work incredibly flexible hours, enabled by our asynchronous approach to communication.
 Also, every nine months or so, we’ll invite you to our Contribute event.

-Our hiring process for this Product/UX Designer position typically follows four stages.
-The compensation for this UX Design role can be found at the bottom of this page.
+Our hiring process for this Product Designer position typically follows five stages.
+The compensation for this Product Design role can be found at the bottom of this page.